Trying to manage multiple content marketing projects at one time can be a nightmare.

 Here's a couple ideas for minimizing distractions:

-Centralize your request process.
-Create an email alias dedicated to requests or get a work management solution that has a request intake feature.
+- Centralize Your Request Process - Create an email alias dedicated to requests or get a work management solution that has a request intake feature.
 Make sure that people's requests to your team go through your intake process.
-If they come any other way, tell the requester you won't consider their request until it's gone through your decided request path.
+If they come any other way, tell the requester you won't consider their request until it has gone through your decided request path.
 This will reduce the number of emails coming into your main account.
 It will also reduce ad hoc work and fire drills.